 Flaying, impaling, boiling, ripping – you name it – If there is one thing we humans have proven to be exceptionally good at, it’s the art of inflicting death and suffering on others.
 Throughout the ages, executioners bored from the usual practice of hanging and beheading invented fun exciting new ways of torturing and killing people.
 This article may not be suitable for everyone but for those with a strong enough stomach to digest through the content, here are the 10 most gruesome executions ever invented.

 The sadistic form of execution involved either forcing the victim to sit on a sharp thick pole or the pole was inserted down their mouth into their esophagus.
-Afterwards the pole was raised and the victim would slowly slide down the pole as it pierced through their insides.
+Afterward, the pole was raised and the victim would slowly slide down the pole as it pierced through their insides.
 Sometimes it would take days before the victim died.
-It was a favored method of Vlad the Impaler, the 15th century ruler of Wallachia (Present day Romania) and was said to have 20,000 impaled corpses placed outside his capital.
+It was a favored method of Vlad the Impaler, the 15th century ruler of Wallachia (present-day Romania), and was said to have 20,000 impaled corpses placed outside his capital.

 The Judas cradle

-Back in the medieval times, many torture methods were designed entirely for women accused of witchcraft and adultery/ The most infamous included the breast ripper, which did exactly as the name suggests.
-The torturer would place the claws, often heated red hot prior, on the exposed breasts and the pointed spikes would insert themselves deep within the skin.
-The claws would then be pulled and chucks of flesh would be yanked off the victim.
-She would often then die from the severe pain and blood loss.
+Back in medieval times, many torture methods were designed entirely for women accused of witchcraft and adultery; the most infamous included the breast ripper, which did exactly as the name suggests.
+The torturer would place the claws, often heated red hot prior, on the exposed breasts, and the pointed spikes would insert themselves deep within the skin.
+The claws would then be pulled and chunks of flesh would be yanked off the victim.
+She would often then die from severe pain and blood loss.